 1.)
 Begin by navigating to https://developers.facebook.com/ and click Get Started then sign in and follow the steps to create your App

 2.)
-In your Developer dashboard, in the Products section of the menu on the left, select Marketing API.
-If you don’t see this option, click the plus (+) button next to Products and add Marketing API:
+In the Products section of the menu on the left, select Marketing API.
+If you don’t see this option, click the plus (+) button next to Products and add Marketing API by clicking the Set Up button:

-5.)
-Scroll to the Sandbox Ad Account Management section.
-Facebook ads applications (Facebook apps with Marketing API access) allow creating and using an ad sandbox account, through which the entire ad creation and management system can be tested:
+3.)
+Select Tools under Marketing API and then scroll to the Sandbox Ad Account Management section.
+Facebook ads applications (Facebook apps with Marketing API access) allow creating and using an ad sandbox account, through which the entire ad creation and management system can be tested

 Now, your page will be associated with the Sandbox account.
 In our case, ApiphenyPage is associated with the Sandbox.
 Then click the Create button to complete the action: